 AHFA Step Up down payment assistance

-Along with the 30-year mortgage, AHFA’s Step Up program includes the option for down payment assistance equal to 3.5 percent for an FHA loan and 3 percent for a conventional loan.
+Along with the 30-year mortgage, AHFA’s Step Up program includes the option for down payment assistance of up to 4 percent or $10,000, whichever is less.
 The assistance funds are available through a 10-year second mortgage.
 You’ll be able to pay for both loans with a single payment each month.
 To qualify, you must be eligible for (and participating in) the Step Up first mortgage program.

 AHFA Affordable Income Subsidy Grant